Skip to Content

 • Email

-Process for Applying for a Temporary Patio Permit on Private or Public Lands
+Applying for a Seasonal Patio Permit on Public Lands

 Apply for an outdoor patio